US STOCKS-Wall St unnerved as hot inflation sparks fears of more combative Fed policy | Business

 U.S. stock indexes slid on Friday as consumer prices rose more than expected in May, dashing hopes that inflation is peaking and fanning worries about more aggressive steps by the Federal Reserve to tame it.

 All the 11 major S&P sectors traded lower.
-Communication services, technology and consumer discretionary sectors declined between 2.5% and 3.2%.
-Financials and banks lost 2.8%.
+Communication services, technology and consumer discretionary sectors declined between 2.7% and 4.1%.
+Financials and banks lost 3.3% and 4.2%, respectively.
 The Labor Department's report showed U.S. consumer price index (CPI) accelerated to 1% in May from 0.3% in April, while on an annual basis it surged 8.6% as gasoline prices hit a record high and the cost of services rose further.

 Economists polled by Reuters had forecast the monthly CPI picking up 0.7%.
 Core CPI prices, which exclude volatile food and energy products, climbed 6% after a 6.2% rise in April on an annual basis.

-Declining issues outnumbered advancers for a 10.03-to-1 ratio on the NYSE and for a 5.61-to-1 ratio on the Nasdaq.
-The S&P index recorded one new 52-week highs and 38 new lows, while the Nasdaq recorded five new highs and 172 new lows.
+Declining issues outnumbered advancers for a 7.47-to-1 ratio on the NYSE and a 5.23-to-1 ratio on the Nasdaq.
+The S&P index recorded one new 52-week high and 43 new lows, while the Nasdaq recorded 8 new highs and 270 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)